 A puncture wound occurs when a pointed or sharp object pierces your skin.
 After penetrating the skin, the object causing the puncture wound may continue deeper and damage the underlying tissue.
 Unlike lacerations, many puncture wounds do not result in heavy bleeding, making them seem less dangerous.
 However, puncture wounds often reach other soft tissue beneath the skin, which can cause infections and other serious health problems.

 If you are having trouble distinguishing between a laceration and a puncture wound, think about the difference between cutting yourself with a knife and stepping on a nail.
-When a knife cuts you, the injury will extend across the length of the cut without cutting too deep.
+When a knife cuts you, the injury will extend across the cut length without cutting too deep.
 However, when you step on a nail, the affected area may look small but puncture deep into the tissue.

 Common Hazards That Can Cause Wounds or Lacerations